sukritkapil2/Cowin-Notifier-Android/readme.md

 https://user-images.githubusercontent.com/56361047/118229879-62cd6500-b4aa-11eb-96c3-3dff535f3734.mp4

+## Environment Setup

+Download the source code and simply import it as a project in android studio.
+Let it sync all the libraries after which you can start building the code.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.